fkyprianou/deved-platform/content/blog/en/vonage-video-api-macos-sdk-leaves-beta.md

 With a stable release, developers can be confident that the macOS SDK is now production ready and will receive the same level of support and updates as the other stable client SDKs.

-## Looking to get started with the macOS SDK?
+## Looking to get started with the MacOS SDK?

 Check out the official [documentation](https://tokbox.com/developer/sdks/mac/) to learn about the SDK's requirements and functionality.